Sunday, August 31, 2008

 Jungle skyline

-Coba is most famous for its stepped pyramid known appropriately as Nohoch Mul, or the 'big mound'.
-This remarkable stone structure rises an impressive 42 metres above the jungle floor, offering an unobstructed view of the northern Yucatan Peninsular.
+Coba is most famous for its stepped pyramid, known appropriately as Nohoch Mul, or the 'big mound'.
+This remarkable stone structure rises an impressive 42 metres above the jungle floor, offering an unobstructed view of the northern Yucatan Peninsula.
 I naturally had to climb it.
-No fewer than 120 steep, uneven steps take you to a surprising broad platform where a small stone temple looks out across the jungle skyline.
+No fewer than 120 steep, uneven steps lead to a surprisingly broad platform, from which a small stone temple looks out across the jungle skyline.

 Other sights of note at Coba included two restored ball courts.
-These structures consist of two parallel sloping walls, each capped by a large stone hoop.
+These structures feature two parallel sloping walls, each capped by a large stone hoop.
 Two teams played against each other using only their hips and elbows to get a rubber ball through the hoop.
-This was clearly an athletic endeavour at the walls rise almost ten metres, with a rather dramatic gradient.
+This was clearly an athletic endeavour as the walls rise almost ten metres, with a rather dramatic gradient.

 Incredibly, the game typically ended with a human sacrifice.
-Researcher are unsure who was sacrificed; the team captain or the entire squad.
+Researchers are unsure who was sacrificed; the team captain or the entire squad.
 Equally, nobody can be sure if it was the winners or the losers who offered the sacrifice.
-My guide believes that the winning team offered the human sacrifice as such an act was considered an honour among Mayan culture.
+My guide believes that the winning team offered human sacrifice because such an act was considered an honour in Mayan culture.

-From Coba we ventured to the coast where the Mayan port city of Tulum can be found.
-These well preserved ruins perch on the edge of steep cliff overlooking the most spectacular turquoise blue sea.
+From Coba, we ventured to the coast where the Mayan port city of Tulum can be found.
+These well-preserved ruins perch on the edge of a steep cliff overlooking the most spectacular turquoise-blue sea.
 A small white sand beach cove offers the only seaward entrance to the site, while the city's three remaining boundaries are protected by an impressive stone wall.
 The wall is seven metres thick and up to five metres high, with only five gates offering access via a narrow passageway.

-These are five costumed men who recreate an unusual ceremonial ritual from the top of towering blue pole.
-Four of the men wind ropes around the top of the pole, then tie them to their feet and slowly lower themselves to the ground by spiralling around the pole itself.
-Meanwhile the fifth man stands on a tiny platform at the top of the pole, simultaneously dancing and playing a flute.
+These are five costumed men who recreate an unusual ceremonial ritual from the top of a towering blue pole.
+Four men wind ropes around the top of the pole, then tie them to their feet and slowly lower themselves to the ground by spiralling around the pole.
+Meanwhile, the fifth man stands on a tiny platform at the top of the pole, simultaneously dancing and playing a flute.
 It was difficult to decide which person was the boldest, or perhaps more appropriately, the most insane.

 Click here to read about our overnight tour of Chichen Itza.